Curry Leaves (Murraya koenigii)

 Curry leaves are used extensively in south Indian cooking, much the same way coriander leaves are used in northern Indian cuisine.

 Curry leaves have a spicy, lemon-like and faintly bitter flavour that can’t be replicated by any other ingredient.

 The leaves have a warm curry-like, musky aroma, particularly when crushed.

-Curry leaves are best fresh as dried curry leaves have virtually no flavor.
+Curry leaves are best fresh as dried curry leaves have virtually no flavour.
 One of the most popular uses for whole curry leaves is shallow-fried with ghee, mustard seeds and asafoetida or onion before stirring the mixture through dhal or soup.
 The leaves can also be minced or diced and added to curries, marinades, pickles, relishes and omelettes.
-Curry leaves are best teamed with fish, lamb, lentils, rice, seafood and vegetables and they marry with cardamom, chili, coriander, cumin, garlic, mustard seed and turmeric.
+Curry leaves are best teamed with fish, lamb, lentils, rice, seafood and vegetables and they marry with cardamom, chilli, coriander, cumin, garlic, mustard seed and turmeric.

 Curry trees are native to the foothills of the Himalayas, India, northern Thailand and Sri Lanka and more recently plantations have been established in Australia.
 In Sri Lanka and India, curry is an esteemed tree and is called ‘sweet neem leaves’ in most Indian languages.